 The study also found that there was a higher rate of cohabitation in countries with high levels of gender equality.
 The researchers believe this is because gender equality allows women to make their own choices, whereas in less equal societies women may feel pressured into having children by their partners or society at large.

 Power Distance is another dimension that has been closely examined by researchers and marketing experts.
 The Power Distance Index (PDI) is a scale that measures the extent to which the less powerful members of organizations and institutions (like families, schools, or governments) accept and expect that power is distributed unequally.

 As the PDI score increases from 0 to 100, it indicates that a society’s level of inequality is increasing.
-A high score means there is a large gap between what lower-level people think they should get and what they actually get; in other words, it means there are big differences in power between individuals at different levels in an organization or institution.
+A high score means there is a large gap between what lower-level people think they should get and what they actually get; in other words, it means there are big differences in power between individuals at different levels.

 According to Hofstede’s research on national cultures around the world, countries with high PDI scores are: Algeria (85), Angola (84), Egypt (83), Ethiopia (82), Iran (81), Iraq(80).
 Countries with low PDI scores are: Sweden(22), Denmark(23), Norway(24).
 In general terms, Latin American countries have higher PDI scores than European countries do.

 For cultures with high PDI, people are likely to conform to hierarchical structures and accept their place in society.
 In cultures with low PDI, people are likely to be independent and self-reliant.